3352 McAuliffe: Orbit

 McAuliffe orbits the Sun at a distance of 1.2–2.6 AU once every 2 years and 7 months (941 days).
 Its orbit has an eccentricity of 0.37 and an inclination of 5° with respect to the ecliptic.

 It has an Earth minimum orbital intersection distance of 0.2041 AU, which translates into 79.5 lunar distances.
 Due to its eccentric orbit, McAuliffe is also a Mars-crosser.
 As no precoveries were taken, and no prior identifications were made, the body's observation arc begins with its official discovery observation at Anderson Mesa in 1981.

 Physical characteristics

 Spectral type

-In the SMASS taxonomy, McAuliffe is a rare A-type asteroid, meaning that it is rich in olivine.
-In addition, the large-scale survey conducted by PanSTARRS also classified as a SQ-type, a transitional type between the common stony and Q-type asteroids, indicating the presence of pyroxene minerals.
+In the SMASS taxonomy, McAuliffe is a relatively uncommon A-type asteroid, meaning that it is rich in olivine.
+In addition, the large-scale survey conducted by PanSTARRS also classified as a Sq-type, a transitional type between the common stony and Q-type asteroids, indicating the presence of pyroxene minerals.